kelp-chip/webpack-babel-practice/README.md

+To simply use/make this app your own, run "npm install", then "npm run build" and "npm start" and you're good to go!

-Steps to create simple react app using webpack/babel to compile jsx files
+Steps to recreate this simple react app using webpack/babel to compile jsx files

 1)
   [npm init] to create package.json